fbapt/ansible-lgsm-l4d-l4d2/README.md

 ## 2/ Installation of left4dead1 and/or left4dead2 dedicated servers

-On the ansible controller, as ansible user :
+On the ansible controller, as ansible user run playbooks on a Debian 11 or 12:

-Run the playbooks to install left4dead1 and/or left4dead2 dedicated servers on a Debian 11 or 12 :
+Install left4dead1 and/or left4dead2 dedicated servers :

 ```bash
 ansible-playbook --limit production system_update.yml
 ansible-playbook --limit production lgsm.yml
 ```

-(optional) If you need to configure firewall with a harden ssh :
+(optional) configure firewall with a harden ssh :

-Run iptables playbook

 ```bash
 ansible-playbook --limit production configure_ssh_iptables.yml
 ```

-(optional) If you have a physical dedicated server (not a VM like virtualbox), it is recommended to :

-Run performance playbook
+(optional) improve performance of the server :

 ```bash
 ansible-playbook --limit production performance.yml